• Meet Our Instructors •

 Sensei is also very involved with his church and volunteer work.
 He has been an Elder and Deacon in the Pleasantville Presbyterian Church and is a long time choir member.
 He has taught Sunday School and Bible Study and has participated in many volunteer events such as the Midnight Run.

-YONKYU PILAR WELLANSKY co-owns Fusion Martial Arts with her husband Sensei Mark Wellansky.
+OKASAN PILAR WELLANSKY co-owns Fusion Martial Arts with her husband Sensei Mark Wellansky.
 She is responsible for running the office, nurturing the students, keeping everyone informed about the goings on of the school, and there to answer any questions.
-She holds a Green Belt in karate and helps with the Lil’ Warriors, Young Samurai and beginner color belts.
+She holds a Green Belt in karate and helps with the Young Samurai, beginner color belts and mom’s class.
 However, she leaves the more technical training to her family members.

-Yonkyu Pilar is a New York State licensed psychologist who has a private practice in Pleasantville.
+Okasan Pilar is a New York State licensed psychologist who has a private practice in Pleasantville.
 She received her Doctorate in Psychology (Psy.D) from Yeshiva University in 1999 and has worked with children and adults for years.
-She brings the knowledge and experience of working with all types of people to Fusion, making Fusion a safe place for those who do well in the outside world as well as those who have struggles.
-Fusion is a place where all types of people can feel included and at home.
+Okasan brings the knowledge and experience of her work to Fusion making it a place where all types of people can feel included and at home.

 SENPAI MICHELLE WELLANSKY began her martial arts training when she was 7-years old and earned her first Black Belt in Karate in 2006.
 She started training at Fusion in 2009 and earned her Fusion Black Belt in February 2014.
 Senpai Michelle has been teaching at Fusion since 2013.
 She has also been involved in mission work at her church, including rebuilding homes in Appalachia and refurbishing a children’s center in Costa Rica.
-Senpai Michelle graduated from SUNY Purchase with honors in 2017 and taught ESL to Chinese students before starting her masters degree in the Library and Information Science Program at Queens College.
-Senpai Michelle hopes to be a children’s librarian after graduation.
+Senpai Michelle earned her masters in Library and Information Science in 2021 and is currently a children’s librarian in the New York Public Library.

 Sensei Luis Brito came to the United States from Ecuador after he finished service in the military.
 He worked at Casa Rina Restaurant in Thornwood for 15 years before moving to Dutchess County.
 Sensei Luis began his martial arts training in 2000 at another school where he met the Wellansky family and trained with Sensei Mark for years.
 Sensei Luis earned his First Degree Black Belt in 2003, his Second Degree Black Belt in 2005, and became a Sensei in 2008.
 He has been teaching martial arts to children and adults for many years.
 In January 2016 Sensei Luis and his family opened Brito’s Martial Arts in Dutchess County.
 Since it’s opening, Brito’s Martial Arts and Fusion Martial Arts have run joint events and have supported each other in all endeavors.
 Sensei Luis, his wife Mercedes and their children Diego & Lily are active members of The Mission Church at Holmes, NY where he helps out and volunteers in events like the Midnight Run.
 Mercedes also volunteers at the church nursery school every Sunday.

 SENSEI CESAR SAGASTUME MEJIA trained with Sensei Mark and Sensei Luis for years.
 In 2001 he earned his first degree black belt in karate.
 He then trained in Tae Kwon Do and earned his his black belt in that art in 2003.
 Sensei Cesar went back to karate after his Tae Kwon Do training and earned his second degree black belt in karate in 2006.
 Sensei Cesar later focused his training in Krav Maga, a deadly Israeli martial art, and earned his black belt in 2015.
-He is currently teaching a basic form of Krav Maga self-defense developed by Sensei Simon Wilcox to advanced teens and adults.
+At Fusion, Sensei Cesar is currently teaching a basic form of Krav Maga self-defense to advanced teens and adults.
 He also helps out with some of Fusion’s karate classes.
 In addition to being a highly accomplished martial artist, Sensei Cesar is also a volunteer fire fighter serving the community of Ossining since 2008.

 SENPAI CHRIS McCLURE started training at Fusion Martial Arts in 2010 and earned his First Degree Black Belt in August 2014.
-Senpai Chris is a valued teacher, coach and helper at Fusion.
-By day, Sempai Chris is an attorney with a private practice in Hawthorne.
+Senpai Chris is a long-term friend and occasional teacher at Fusion.
+By day, Sempai Chris is an attorney.
 He also coaches baseball and football teams in the town of Mt.
 Pleasant.

 SENPAI NICK GROLLI is an assistant instructor at Fusion.
-He is a recent high school graduate who has been training in martial arts most of his life.
+He is a student at Iona College who has been training in martial arts most of his life.
 He earned his 1st Degree Black Belt in November 2015.
 He is truly a role model to our students.
-He embodies the characteristics that make Fusion Martial Artists: honor, respect, discipline, kindness, humility, courage, excellence and dedication